 This report comprises both quantitative and qualitative information required by Part Eight of CRR.
-Recently, further guidance has been provided by the European Banking Authority ("EBA") in its new technical standards(1) on public disclosures.
-The key goal of the new guidance is to promote consistency and comparability of the Pillar 3 disclosures across banks by defining prescribed templates.
-As a result, significant changes have been made to the tables disclosed in this report compared to previous reports, for which descriptive text explains the content of the information provided in these tables.
 These disclosures were verified internally in line with the Group's policy on Pillar 3 disclosure controls and procedures.
 The information provided in this Pillar 3 report is unaudited.